ProfessorKazarinoff/jupyterhub-engr114/README.md

 12. Modify jupyterhub_config.py to include SSL keys
 13. Install Nginx
 14. Modify Nginx config to move traffic to JupyterHub and use SSL cirts
+15. Run jupyterhub as a system service
-15. Start Nginx and JupyterHub.
+16. Start Nginx and JupyterHub.
 Should be able to go to https://domain.org and start, run and save a Jupyter notebook.
-16. Set JupyterLab as the default interface (instead of the regular Jupyter notebook interface)
+17. Set JupyterLab as the default interface (instead of the regular Jupyter notebook interface)
-17. Add authentication for GitHub usernames and passwords
+18. Add authentication for GitHub usernames and passwords
-18. Add authentication for Google usernames and passwords
+19. Add authentication for Google usernames and passwords
-19. Add custom login page
+20. Add custom login page
-20. Pull assignments and notes down from GitHub each time a student logs into JupyterHub.
+21. Pull assignments and notes down from GitHub each time a student logs into JupyterHub.
-21. Celebrate!
+22. Celebrate!